SWIM LESSON INFORMATION

 Consistency turns skills into confidence.

-• Confident floating to rest
+• Confident floating to rest for extended time

 • Recovering from unexpected submersion